-AllHE aims to prepare work ready professionals.
-The Bachelor of Business (Marketing) has been designed for graduates looking to embark on a career in marketing in positions such as marketing and communications officers, advertising and sales team members and managers, digital marketers and marketing project consultants, brand manager, marketing manager or market research analyst,
+AllHE aims to prepare work-ready professionals.
+The Bachelor of Business (Marketing) has been designed for graduates looking to embark on a career in marketing in positions such as marketing and communications officers, advertising and sales team members and managers, digital marketers and marketing project consultants, brand managers, marketing managers or market research analysts,

-Graduates with a Bachelor of Business (Marketing) will also be equipped to undertake further in a range of Postgraduate level programs, particularly those which deepen their knowledge and skills in specialist areas grounded in marketing expertise.
+Graduates with a Bachelor of Business (Marketing) will also be equipped to undertake further in a range of Postgraduate level programs, particularly those that deepen their knowledge and skills in specialist areas grounded in marketing expertise.